Moving Expenses Are No Longer Deductible

 The most frequent question that I get is "what is considered a qualified expense for purposes of tax-free withdrawals from a 529 account?"
 Here is a list of the most common:

-Just as important, here are a list of expense that are NOT considered a "qualified expense" for purposes of tax free withdrawals from a 529 account:
+Just as important, here is a list of expenses that are NOT considered a "qualified expense" for purposes of tax-free withdrawals from a 529 account:

-If there is ever a question as to where or not an expense is a qualified expense or not, I would recommend that you contact the provider of your 529 account before making the withdrawal form your 529 account.
-If you take a withdrawal for an expense that is not a "qualified expenses" you will pay income taxes and a 10% penalty on the earnings portion of the withdrawal.
+If there is ever a question as to whether or not an expense is a qualified expense, I would recommend that you contact the provider of your 529 account before making the withdrawal from your 529 account.
+If you take a withdrawal for an expense that is not a "qualified expense," you will pay income taxes and a 10% penalty on the earnings portion of the withdrawal.

 Do I Have To Close My Coverdell IRA?